-On that note, Happy Pride Month!!!!!!!I discovered POSE, which is my new favorite show.
+Happy Pride Month!!!!!!!I discovered POSE, which is my new favorite show.
 It allowed me to go down a rabbit hole of ballroom culture culminating with the Paris is Burning documentary.
 So much of pop-culture is appropriated from the LGBTQ community.
 I also watched an amazing documentary on Netflix called Disclosure about the portrayal of the transgender community in media.
 There are black trans lives that are being murdered at alarming rates.
 I am proud of our movement for making space for All Black Lives because they matter.
 Check out the other shows I watched this month:

 7 PM is one of the few things during this quarantine that gives me joy.
 I appreciate that every day at that time, my neighborhood gathers together to ring bells, clap, bang, and make a loud noise in celebration for our essential workers.
 It’s actually something I look forward to and a reminder that we are all in this together.

 3 Replies to “Staying Afloat During Quarantine”

 You have a great movie list there 🙂 I feel you with your skin and hair journey.
 This quarantine has been a real struggle but it’s given me time to up my skin and hair care game.